-Electives
+General Electives

-Electives, courses outside of the student's major field, are included in the prescribed sequence of course requirements.
+Courses outside of the student's major or minor field, are included in the prescribed sequence of course requirements.

 Minimum Grade Requirements

 A student may not count toward the major or minor any course in which the student has received a grade lower than "C".
 A student who has less than a "C" in nine hours of required major courses may be denied continuing enrollment as a major in the department.